 - Lateral Police Officers: Pay step placement based upon experience and formal training.

-— Career Development Steps: Officers who meet program requirements involving time in service, training, process improvement initiatives/collateral assignments and educational achievement are eligible for four career development steps.
+- Career Development Steps: Officers who meet promotion requirements involving time in service, training, process improvement initiatives or collateral assignments, and educational achievement are eligible for career development steps.